How SEO works

 - Optimised images – By not optimising images on your site, you are missing a huge ‘trick’.
 All images should have alt-tags/titles present.
 These can be made up of meta descriptions and SEO titles.

 - Domain authority – Domain authority is a measure of the power of a domain name.
-This is an obvious ranking factor in Google’s algorithm.
-You can read more on domain authority and how you improve it here > https://thetypefacegroup.co.uk/what-is-domain-authority-how-to-improve-it/
+This takes into account ranking signals including trust and authority.

 SEO is for life, not just for launch

 While we speak like SEO is just a list of tick boxes.
 It doesn’t stop.
-Search engine marketing (SEM) are ongoing elements that encourage the bots to keep coming back and re-ranking your site.
+There are ongoing activities required that encourage the bots to keep coming back and re-ranking your site.
 The aim is that your website is never completely crawled!
-This includes adding regular, relevant and unique content to your site by way of blogs, and building that backlink profile so that your DA (Domain Authority) continues to sore.
+This includes adding regular, relevant and unique content to your site by way of blogs, and building that backlink profile so that your DA continues to sore.
 The process also includes adding deeper layers of SEO through categories and making sure that the UX is always as good as it can be.

-It is a 360-degree process, and with search engines adding and changing so frequently, rarely is the tick box and SEM to-do list ever complete.
+It is a 360-degree process, and with search engines adding and changing so frequently, rarely is the to-do list ever complete.